JSBmanD/docs/pages/deep-linked-ads/apple-mobile-tracking.md

 In order to check if the user came from an Apple Search Ads, you must make the attribution call before Branch initializes.
 As a warning, Apple's Search Ads Attribution API may take more than 1 second round trip.
 This means that your call to Branch's initSession to the execution of the callback block may be delayed by this additional 1 second.

+[block:callout]
+{
+  "type": "info",
-!!! info "React Native Support"
+  "title": "React Native Support",
-    If you are using React Native in your app, please make sure to follow the [Track Apple Search Ads](/apps/react-native/#track-apple-search-ads) section of the React Native integration in addition to the below.
+  "body": "If you are using React Native in your app, please make sure to follow the [Track Apple Search Ads](/apps/react-native/#track-apple-search-ads) section of the React Native integration in addition to the below."
+}
+[/block]

 ### Import iAd and AdSupport